Malpizarr/dbproto/README.md

     github.com/Malpizarr/dbproto/pkg/api
     github.com/Malpizarr/dbproto/pkg/utils

+#### For better understanding on the usage of the package in other projects, an example can be found on [here](https://github.com/Malpizarr/dbprototests?tab=readme-ov-file).

-# Running the Server
+# Running the CMD

+Navigate to the cmd/dbproto directory:

+    cd cmd/dbproto

-Start the server by executing the compiled binary:
+Run the compiled binary:

     ./dbproto

-This starts the server on localhost:8080.
-The server logs will indicate that it is running and listening for requests.

-# API Overview

-Database Operations

-    Create Database: POST /createDatabase
-        Requires a JSON payload with the database name.
-    List Databases: GET /listDatabases
+### How to use the CMD

+The CMD prvodes a CLI interface in order to see the information on the databases and tables, and to export the data to a file.

+The following commands are available:

-        Returns a list of all databases.
+    list: Lists all databases.

-Table Operations

-    Create Table: POST /createTable?dbName=<database_name>
-    Requires a JSON payload with the table name and primary key.

-    Table Actions: POST /tableAction?dbName=<database_name>
-    Requires a JSON payload with the action (insert, update, delete, selectAll), table name, and record data.

-Join Operation

-    Join Tables: POST /joinTables?dbName=<database_name>
-    Requires a JSON payload with the table names, join keys, and join type (innerJoin, leftJoin, rightJoin, fullOuterJoin).
+        list [database]: Lists the tables on a database. list [database] [table]: Lists all the information on the table.

+    export: Exports the data from a table to a file. export [database] [table] [filename] --format=[csv|xml]: Exports the data from a table to a file.

 # Encryption Utilities